Your next LED panel or TV may contain fish waste

 Better lighting & displays

-It’s worth pointing out, that these developments will likely not only make their way to lighting products but also to TVs, monitors, and more.
-“The stable optical properties could enable us to fabricate large-area emissive flexible films and LED devices,” says Dr. Shirai.
-“These findings will open new avenues for the development of next-generation displays and solid-state lighting.”
+It’s worth pointing out, that these developments will likely not only make their way to photography lighting products but also to TVs, monitors, and more.
+“The stable optical properties could enable us to fabricate -area emissive flexible films and LED devices,” says Dr. Shirai.
+“These findings will up new avenues for the development of next-generation displays and solid-state lighting.”

-You can read the NITech team’s entire research here.
+You can the NITech team’s entire research paper here.

 The post Your next LED panel or TV may contain fish waste appeared first on Popular Photography.